Fully updated in October 2023

 There are several categories of costumes with roots in Western African culture, attesting the influence of slaves in the development of local Carnival traditions.
 The Sensay Costume resembles a fierce demon-like creature with a horned head and goes back to Ghanaese traditions.
 Especially impressive for me were the Bwa-Bwa-Dancers, who were gracefully moving around on high stilts.

+Altogether, it just found it to be a lot of fun to mingle with the crowds and take part in the celebrations.
 While you’re in town, check out the other sights Roseau has to offer.
 Here are my recommendations for the best things to do in Roseau.